citp/privacy-policy-historical/a/ab/abe/abercrombie.co.jp.md

 c. _Location Information Through Email._ Your email program may allow you to prevent the images in the emails you receive from us from downloading, which will also prevent our service provider from accessing your location information.
 You can also unsubscribe from receiving our emails, as described in the Email Address section below.

-#### 2.Email Address
+#### 2\.
+Email Address

-If you no longer wish to receive emails from us, please [click here](http://www.abercrombie.co.jp/en_JP/unsubscribe) to enter your email address and unsubscribe from receiving our marketing emails.
+If you no longer wish to receive emails from us, please [click here](https://www.abercrombie.co.jp/en_JP/unsubscribe) to enter your email address and unsubscribe from receiving our marketing emails.
 To unsubscribe from receiving marketing emails from any of our relevant affiliate companies' brands, go to the email and phone page within the “My Account” section, click on the drop-down menu and select ‘No emails/Unsubscribe’ for the brand from which you no longer want to receive marketing emails, and press ‘SUBMIT.'
 Or, click on the unsubscribe link located in the footer of the marketing email to be directed to the unsubscribe page to submit your email address.

 Please note, if you request to be removed from our email marketing list, you may still receive email confirmations from us regarding any orders placed on our Websites or other operational emails.